 Next Weather: Morning report

-There's a chance for some showers on Saturday, but the morning and early afternoon will stay dry.
+There's a chance for rain all day Saturday, but the morning and early afternoon will stay mostly dry in the Twin Cities.
+If you're heading to the fair after the dinner hours though, make sure to bring an umbrella.

 View CBS News In